menu icon

 DO NOT overheat the white chocolate.

-• Add a spoonful of white chocolate into 6 chocolate mold cavities.
+• Add a spoonful of white chocolate into 6 silicone mold cavities.
 Smooth chocolate up the sides of each mold with a spoon.
 Add more white chocolate as necessary to coat the inside of each mold.

 Let the white chocolate sit for a few minutes in the mold.
 Check to see if there are any areas that need to be covered again, then smooth out the sides with a spoon.
 This will help ensure that the sides and center of the mold are evenly coated with white chocolate.